 “The new Equality Act says that it is sex discrimination to treat a woman unfavourably because she is breastfeeding.
 It applies to anyone providing services, benefits, facilities and premises to the public, public bodies, further and higher education bodies and association.
 Service providers include most organisations that deal directly with the public.
 Service providers must not discriminate, harass or victimise a woman because she is breastfeeding.
 Discrimination includes refusing to provide a service, providing a lower standard of service or providing a service on different terms.
 Therefore, a cafe owner cannot ask you to stop breastfeeding or refuse to serve you.” – Taken from maternity action.org, a wonderful site where you can find all sorts of information.
 Check it out here.

 Pretty clear huh?
 So why does it still happen?
 In November 2013 a woman in Blackheath (read the article here) was asked to ‘cover up or leave’ a cafe where she was breastfeeding her 5 1/2 month old baby as she was embarrassing customers but what could possibly be embarrassing about a person feeding their child?
-I can understand if a woman unlatches her nursing bra, exposes her breast and sits there for a few minutes before latching on her baby, but when does that happen?
+I can understand if a woman unlatches her nursing bra, exposes her breast and sits there for a few minutes, tweaking a nipple for the masses to see before latching on her baby, but when does that happen?
+Never.
+Women’s breasts are not just sexual objects.
 Other than that, then I just don’t get it!
 If it isn’t your breast, it isn’t your business.